In the shadow of the Gulag, Soviet citizens were still cracking jokes. They had to.

 Moving beyond ideas of ‘resistance’, ‘doublethink’, ‘speaking Bolshevik’, or Stalin’s Cult of Personality to explain Soviet life, it reveals how ordinary people found their way and even found themselves in a life lived along the fault-lines between rhetoric and reality.

 Dr Jonathan Waterlow

-Jonathan spent 10 years researching and writing this book.
-He got his PhD (DPhil) from the University of Oxford in 2012.
+Jonathan is a writer and podcaster who grew up in Edinburgh, Scotland.
+He received his PhD (DPhil) in History at the University of Oxford in 2012.
 He went on to hold a British Academy Postdoctoral Fellowship at St Antony’s College, Oxford.
 He’s also been a Visiting Postdoctoral Fellow at the University of Toronto, and studied at the Universities of Edinburgh, St Andrews, and the Herzen State Pedagogical University in St Petersburg, Russia.

 He’s a founder at Voices in the Dark, where he writes and podcasts.

 The best book on Stalinism I’ve read in a long time.